MustafaKesim/StringMatching/my_journey.md

 Overall, this assignment was a valuable learning experience that combined **algorithm theory**, **implementation**, and **experimental evaluation**.

 ---
+## Submission Information

+The final project report titled
+**“TevfikHanParlak_22050111025_MustafaKesim_2205011064.pdf”**
+was submitted through the **Aybuzem** system in accordance with the course submission requirements before the deadline.

+---
 ## Student Information

 **Name:** Mustafa Kesim - Tevfik Han Parlak